 If you have a private sector Defined Benefit pension or one from a funded public sector scheme (most public sector schemes are unfortunately not funded), then you can transfer to a Defined Contribution pension.
 As long as you are not already drawing your pension.

-With Pension Freedom, though, comes greater responsibility.
-You are responsible for making your money last for the whole of your retirement.
-If you’ve saved into a defined contribution pension scheme, whether through your workplace or a private pension, during your working life, you’ll eventually need to decide what to do with the money you’ve saved towards your pension when you retire, or at age 55, whichever is sooner.
+With greater pension freedom, though, comes greater responsibility.
+With many pensions, you are now responsible for making your money last for the whole of your retirement.
+If you’ve saved into a defined contribution pension scheme, whether through your workplace or a private pension, during your working life, you’ll eventually need to decide what to do with the money you’ve saved towards your pension when you retire, or at age 55 (soon to rise to 57), if sooner.

-The money you’ve saved over the course of your life will need to last for the whole of your retirement.
-You should think carefully about how much money you take from your pension savings and how long it might need to last.
+The money you’ve saved over the course of your life may need to last for the whole of your retirement.
+You should think and plan carefully around how much money you take from your pension savings and how long it might need to last.

 Please get in touch if you have any questions on pensions or any other aspect of financial advice.
 We are Independent Financial Advisors, based in Bristol, and are always happy to help.